Runners¶

-When accessing the side menu, you can view general information about execution environments to monitor task processing.
+When accessing the side menu, you can view general information about execution environments and monitor task processing.

 How it works¶